loodse/helm-training/03-install-your-own-chart/README.md

 First let's install the nginx Chart with an own defined name.

-`$ helm install --tiller-namespace NAMESPACE --namespac nginx/ --name NAME`
+`$ helm install --tiller-namespace NAMESPACE --namespace NAMESPACE --name NAME nginx/`

 Hint: we want to set the namespace during the installation & don't want to hardcode them in the templates.